KraquotteSauvage/linear_clock/readme.md

 It is also possible to change the colour of the bar fill in unmodified time slots.
 Use the range to delete a colour.

 It is also possible to import a colour palette as the default.
 The file consists of a series of 10 rgb codes separated by a line break.
+Use the default palette as an example.

 # Example